 - Make sure you have good cage placement.

 My Gerbil Is Always Hiding, Does That Mean It's Depressed?

-Note: Some gerbils just do not have a very social personality, and like to hide... this doesn't mean they are depressed.
-It is most likely the gerbil had a traumatic experience with humans when it was young or some such thing, while I would recommened at least trying them taming process... it doesn't always work... don't beat your self up about it.
+Some gerbils just do not have a very social personality, and like to hide... this doesn't mean they are depressed.
+It is most likely the gerbil had a traumatic experience with humans when it was young or some such thing, while I would recommended at least trying them taming process... it doesn't always work... don't beat your self up about it.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.